A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Geometric realization and flips

 We now introduce the twist which will be used in order to define the flip of an $(m+2)$-angulation at some $m$-diagonal.

+\begin{rmk} In a set of good representatives for an $(m+2)$-angulation, either there is a unique non-loop arc $\alpha$ of type $3$, incident with $L$ (respectively $R$), and a loop (tagged, if $\alpha$ is right tangent, untagged if $\alpha$ is left-tangent), or there are no loops. \end{rmk}

-\begin{defi} Let $\Delta$ be an $(m+2)$-angulation.
-Let $\alpha$ be an $m$-diagonal of $\Delta$, linking the vertices $a$ and $b$.
-If, in $\Delta$, there are two $m$-diagonals which are left and right tangent to the same inner polygon, replace one of them by a loop.
-When $\alpha$ is tangent to an inner polygon (say $R$) and there are only two arcs tangent to $R$, always replace $\alpha$ by a loop.
-If $\alpha$ is tangent to $R$ and the other arc is a loop, then replace this loop by the corresponding arc tangent to $R$, and $\alpha$ by a loop.
-The twist of $\alpha$ in $\Delta$ is defined as follows:
+\begin{defi} Let $\Delta$ be an $(m+2)$-angulation and $\{\gamma_1,\cdots,\gamma_r\}$ a good set of representatives.
+Let $\alpha \in \{\gamma_1,\cdots,\gamma_r\}$, linking the vertices $a$ and $b$.
+If $\alpha$ is of type $3$, which means, linking a vertex $a$ to an inner polygon (say $L$, the issue is exactly the same for $R$) and surrounded by a loop (this loop can only appear at $a$, because there are no crossings), then replace this loop by the corresponding arc tangent to $L$ (left-tangent if it is tagged, right-tangent if it is untagged), and replace $\alpha$ by a loop. \end{defi}